BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets [CLAP], VST3, Audio Unit, and standalone.
   - Targets Mac and Windows.
 It does not currently support Linux, but it is on the roadmap.

+## [Visage]
+  - A GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
+It merges the structure of a UI framework with the features of a creative graphics libraries.
+It is made by the developer of the [Vital] synthesizer.
+  - Fully open-source using a permissive license.
+  - While it is more of a GUI library than a plugin development framework, it natively supports both the [CLAP] plugin API and the [clap-wrapper] library to automatically generate CLAP, VST3, AU, and standalone versions of your plugin for you.
+For a great example of this setup in action, see the [Spectrum](https://github.com/tadmn/spectrum) plugin.
+  - Targets [CLAP], VST3, Audio Unit, and standalone.
+  - Targets Linux, Mac, and Windows platforms.

 # The DIY Route

 Are you hardcore and have a lot of time on your hands?
 Well then do I have the solution for you!